Chia-Network/chia-network.github.io/collections/_posts/2022-02-23-clovyr-dev-challenge-results.en.md

 ---
 ### The Event:

-Over the course of February 3rd and 4th, we held a Developer Challenge in partnership with our friends at Clovyr.
+Over the course of February 3rd and 4th, we held a Developer Challenge in partnership with our friends at [Clovyr](https://clovyr.app/code).
 Focusing on the amazing [chialisp development environment provided by Clovyr](https://www.chia.net/2022/01/18/learn-chialisp-with-clovyr.en.html), we wanted to see what kind of smart-coin focused project intrepid developers could create over a 24 hour window.

 With 74 participants signed up, the event kicked off at 12 noon sharp, PST, on Thursday the 3rd and ran until 12 noon on the 4th.
-During this time, members of Chia staff were on-hand in a dedicated keybase channel to field questions and provide advice.
-We also hosted a 24 hour zoom call people could drop in and out of as desired to boht pick the brains of our experts and socialize with each other.
+During this time, members of Chia staff were on-hand in a dedicated Keybase channel to field questions and provide advice.
+We also hosted a 24 hour Zoom call people could drop in and out of as desired to both pick the brains of our experts and socialize with each other.
 Some folks from Clovyr were also around to provide support and collected feedback on their development environment as well.

 We had just over 70 community developers sign up for the event, and in the end we saw quite a few exciting projects!
 A few of those we’d like to share with you, and who those winners were!

-***First Place:***  **Icerdesign** with **“Popchia”**
+_First Place:_  **Icerdesign** with **“Popchia”**

-***Second Place:*** **Yakuhito** with **“Chia Farms”**
+_Second Place:_ **Yakuhito** with **“Chia Farms”**

-***Third Place:*** **Karlkim** with **“Mega Mojos”**
+_Third Place:_ **Karlkim** with **“Mega Mojos”**

-***Honorable mention:*** **Kronus91** with **“Dev Challenge Donation Program”**
+_Honorable mention:_ **Kronus91** with **“Dev Challenge Donation Program”**

 ### The Judging: